 Opeyemi Adeojo

-Summer is the Communications and Operations Lead at Beyond Conflict.
+Summer is a Program and Communications Strategist at Beyond Conflict.
 She is a graduate of Swarthmore College with degrees in Political Science and Global Francophone Studies.
 She has a background in organizing nonpartisan civic engagement among college students, and prior to joining our team, she taught elementary school English in southern France.
 In her free time, Summer enjoys running, reading, solo traveling, and scoping out local thrift stores.

 Summer Heidish